 Below are some possible reasons to apply to Mott MacDonald to start you thinking, but you’ll need to do some additional research.
 You need to think about what is important to you.

 Mott MacDonald’s key values take the acronym of PRIDE: progress, respect, integrity, drive and excellence.
 Take a look at Mott MacDonald’s ‘visions and values’ webpage for more details about what these values involve.

-Mott MacDonald’s graduate recruitment manager, Melissa Hopper, tells us that, ‘The ideal candidate will be able to show us that they share our values.’
+Mott MacDonald’s early careers talent acquisition manager, Melissa Hopper, tells us that, ‘The ideal candidate will be able to show us that they share our values.’
 So it would be a good idea to give examples of times when you acted in accordance with those values when writing about why you are right for the role.
 These examples don’t have to relate to your course or work experience: training and fundraising for a half-marathon, say, shows that you have the drive to achieve a goal.